Mary Soon Lee

-Mary Soon Lee (born 1965) is a British speculative fiction writer and poet.
+Mary Soon Lee (born 1965) is an American speculative fiction writer and poet.

 Biography

 Early life

 Mary Soon Lee was born in London, England, to a Malaysian Chinese father and an Irish mother.
 As a child, she enjoyed reading science fiction and fantasy, especially the works of Ursula K. Le Guin and Robert A. Heinlein.
 She cites J.R.R.
 Tolkien's Lord of the Rings and the fantasy poetry of Alfred, Lord Tennyson, among others, as works that influenced her relationship to literature from an early age.

-As a child, Soon Lee wanted to be a scientist, but her focus narrowed to mathematics in her teenage years.
+As a child, Lee wanted to be a scientist.
+Her focus narrowed to mathematics in her teenage years.

 Education and career

-Soon Lee earned a Master of Arts in mathematics and a diploma in computer science from Trinity Hall, Cambridge.
+Lee earned a Master of Arts in mathematics and a diploma in computer science from Trinity Hall, Cambridge.
 She also holds a Master of Science in Astronautics and Space Engineering from Cranfield University.

-In 1990, Soon Lee moved to the United States.
+In 1990, Lee moved to the United States.
 She began writing television scripts and short stories shortly thereafter, making her first professional sale in 1993.
 Since that time, her poems and short stories, mostly pertaining to the genres of science fiction or fantasy, have appeared in numerous journals and anthologies, and she has published collections of her work.

 Marriage and children

-Soon Lee currently resides in Pittsburgh, Pennsylvania with her husband and daughter, both of whom occasionally act as first readers for her work.
-She also has a son.
+Lee currently resides in Pittsburgh, Pennsylvania with her husband, son, and daughter.

 Recognition

 Poems by Mary Soon Lee placed first in the Rhysling Awards for speculative poetry in the Long category in 2014 and in the Short category in 2018.
 Poems of hers placed third in the Long category of the Rhyslings in 2017 and 2018, and her work was nominated for both categories of the award on several other occasions.

-Soon Lee's poetry collections Crowned: The Sign Of The Dragon Book 1 and Elemental Haiku placed first in 2016 and second in 2020, respectively, in the annual Elgin Awards for best SFF poetry book.
+Lee's poetry collections Crowned: The Sign Of The Dragon Book 1 and Elemental Haiku placed first in 2016 and second in 2020, respectively, in the annual Elgin Awards for best SFF poetry book.

 Her fiction has been widely anthologized, including appearances in volumes 4 and 5 of Year's Best SF and honorable mentions in volumes 16 and 18 of The Year's Best Science Fiction.